 - BigQuery public datasets are not displayed by default in the BigQuery web UI.
 To open the public datasets project, copy "data-to-insights".

-- Click Add Data > Star a project by name > Star a project, then set the name to data-to-insights.
+- Click + Add > Star a project by name, then set the name to data-to-insights.
 Click STAR.